pecaxxl/ESP32-Bus-Pirate/lib/IRremote/README.md

 - `SEND_PWM_BY_TIMER`

 <br/>

-# Tutorials
-- A very elaborated introduction to IR remotes and IRremote library from [DroneBot Workshop ](https://dronebotworkshop.com/ir-remotes/).

 # 3 ways to specify an IR code
 There are 3 different ways of specifying a particular IR code.